Most interesting landmarks of Mongolia

 - Winter Palace of the Bogd Khan – Ulaanbaatar.
 The only remaining palace of the emperor of Mongolia, Bogd Khan.
 This complex of buildings includes six temples, nature and art collections of Bogd Khan.

-Described wonders of Mongolia
+Described landmarks of Mongolia

 This enormous country is sparsely populated – but quite rich with natural and man made heritage.
 Highlights of Mongolia are: